 Pediatric Occupational Therapists help children gain motor skills used for dressing, bathing and grooming tasks; coordinate use of their hands to play, write, explore, and learn; develop social skills and appropriate behavior; and use their five senses to process and make sense of the world around them.
-Click here to view a calendar of upcoming Infant Massage classes taught by our Pediatric Occupational Therapists.
+Our occupational therapists are specially trained to assess and treat incontinence issues and pelvic floor dysfunction.
+View a calendar of upcoming Infant Massage classes taught by our Pediatric Occupational Therapists.

 Physical Therapy: specializing in gross motor skills that encourage mobilization and exploration.

 Pediatric Physical Therapists help children develop muscle strength and tone, and coordinate those muscles to sit, stand, balance, walk, reach, run and jump.